International Student Services Online

 If Pierce College is not offering a course you need to complete your program, you may be eligible to take the course at another college.
 Please visit the ISS Office for more information.
 For the Spring and Fall semesters, you will need to enroll in a minimum of 7 units at Pierce and clear your registration holds before a concurrent permission letter will be issued.
 The majority of your units must be taken at Pierce College.
 Please note that some colleges do not accept concurrently enrolled international students.
 It is the student's responsibility to contact the other college to find out which documents are required for concurrent admission.

 If you leave the U.S. and you wish to re-enter as a continuing F-1 student, you will need to obtain a DSO's signature on the 2nd page of your I-20.
 In order to obtain this signature, you will need to enroll in courses for the upcoming semester.
 Visit the ISS Office and bring your current I-20 with you.
-Standard processing time is 1 to 3 business days.
+Standard processing time is up to 3 business days.

 You will need to present the following documents at the U.S. Port of Entry: a valid passport, visa and I-20 with travel signature.
 It is also strongly recommended you bring other supporting documents such as proof of enrollment for the upcoming semester and proof of financial support.

 International students may be eligible to work on-campus after successful completion of their first semester.
 This means passing and completing 12 units with a minimum 2.0 or "C" grade point average (GPA).
 In order to receive a support letter to apply for jobs on-campus please visit the ISS Office to fill out the Request for On-Campus Employment Permission Form.
 After you receive permission, you may start your job search.
-Most students visit numerous departments to find out who is hiring.
+Most students visit various departments to find out who is hiring.
 Please note that employment is not guaranteed.
 It is based upon department funding and the availability of positions.